vingutha/TODO/README.md

 # Todo Web Application

 ## Project Description
-Developed an intuitive and efficient Todo Web Application using HTML, CSS, and JavaScript.
+Developed an intuitive and efficient Todo Web Application using HTML and CSS.
 The purpose of this project is to enhance task management and productivity.
 The application enables users to organize tasks, prioritize them, and break them into actionable steps.

 ## Technologies Used
 - **HTML5:** Used for structuring the content of the web application.
 - **CSS3:** Implemented for styling and enhancing the visual appeal of the user interface.
-- **JavaScript:** Leveraged for dynamic functionality and interactivity on the front end.

 ## Features
 - **Task Organization:** Users can easily organize their tasks efficiently.